adel-mamin/amast/README.md

 If you want to run Amast unit tests, then also include `amast_test.h` and `amast_test.c`.

 `Makefile` is available for optional use.
-Run `make test` to run unit tests.
+Run `make test` to run the unit tests.

 ## Features, Bugs, etc.